Kaltsoon/nosql/material/1-nosql-introduction.md

 In the first section of the course we will learn the principles of the NoSQL database management systems.
 During this section your will learn about the  the main characteristics of NoSQL databases, the main differences between NoSQL and relational databases and the main application areas of NoSQL databases.

 Familiarize yourself with the NoSQL database management systems by reading the acticle [What is NoSQL?](https://www.mongodb.com/resources/basics/databases/nosql-explained).
-Once you have read through the article, test your knowledge by completing the [Moodle quiz](#TODO).
+Once you have read through the article, test your knowledge by completing the "Introduction to NoSQL database management systems" Moodle quiz.
 After passing the quiz, you can move on to the next section.

 > [!IMPORTANT]
 > Exercise 1 👨‍💻: Take and pass the "Introduction to NoSQL database management systems" Moodle quiz related to the principles of the NoSQL database management systems.